ahmetufan/JetpackComposeMovie/README.md

 • [Dependency injection-Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.<br/>
 •	[Retrofit](https://square.github.io/retrofit/) - Used to simplify networking<br/>
 •	[Room](https://developer.android.com/training/data-storage/room) - Room is a database library used by Kotlin, based on SQLite, that simplifies asynchronous data operations.<br/>
-•	[Coroutines](https://developer.android.com/kotlin/coroutines?hl=tr) - It is a model that facilitates easy development and understanding, allowing for writing asynchronous code without blocking or stalling the application.<br/>
+•	[Coroutines](https://developer.android.com/kotlin/coroutines?hl=tr) - Coroutines are a language feature in Kotlin that simplify asynchronous programming and lightweight concurrency.<br/>
-•	[Flow](https://developer.android.com/kotlin/flow?hl=tr) - A suspending function asynchronously returns a single value, but how can we return multiple asynchronously computed values?
-This is where Kotlin Flows come in.<br/>
+•	[Flow](https://developer.android.com/kotlin/flow?hl=tr) - Flow is a part of Kotlin Coroutines that provides an API for representing and processing asynchronous streams of data..<br/>
 •	[Navigation](https://developer.android.com/guide/navigation) Component - handle everything needed for in-app navigation.<br/>
 •	[Coil](https://coil-kt.github.io/coil/) - A image loading library supported by Kotlin Coroutines for Android<br/>
 •	[Lazy Column](https://developer.android.com/jetpack/compose/lists) - Used to display the dashboard<br/>